cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

  addrlen specifies the size, in bytes, of the address structure pointed to by addr.
    * addr is a specific structure

-The sockaddr structure myst contain:
+The sockaddr structure must contain:

   * the family: *AF_INET*
   * the address to listen: *INADDR_ANY*